ekta1224/IllustrisAD/README.txt

 #halo props file
-column 1: halo ID (from SUBFIND) column 2,3,4: x,y,z position in ckpc/h
+column 0: halo ID (from SUBFIND) column 1,2,3: x,y,z position in ckpc/h
-column 5: halo virial mass (10^10 Msun/h)
+column 4,5,6: x,y,z velocities (see notes above) column 7: halo virial mass (10^10 Msun/h)
-column 6: halo virial radius (ckpc/h)
+column 8: halo virial radius (ckpc/h)

 #Notes:
 -all positions should be subtracted from the center of mass (COM) position of the halo itself